Trump Supporters Are Victims Of ‘Brainwashing At Massive Scale,’ Says Yale Psychiatrist

 The psychiatrist also weighed in on the dynamic between the president and his supporters, suggesting that Trump supporters are victims of brainwashing,

-“Have you noticed how Mr. Trump’s supporters — at least the visible ones — are very conformist, eager to look and behave alike” she asked.
+“Have you noticed how Mr. Trump’s supporters — at least the visible ones — are very conformist, eager to look and behave alike?” she asked.

 “They’re wearing the same hat, chanting the same phrases, and responding back with seemingly pre-set talking points… these characteristics are what one would expect from brainwashing at massive scale,” Lee told Raw Story.